 For most, buying a home is one of the largest purchases they’ll make in their lifetime.
-And unless the home will be purchased with cash, it’ll be necessary to borrow the funds from a traditional bank, credit union or online mortgage lender.
+Unless the home is purchased with cash, it’ll be necessary to borrow the funds from a traditional bank, credit union or online mortgage lender.

-Not all financial institutions are the same, though, so you want to do your research to ensure you’re getting the best deal.
+Not all financial institutions are the same, though, so it’s a good idea to do your research to ensure you’re getting the best deal.
 It’s equally important that the lending process is as seamless as possible.

 Choosing a Mortgage Lender

 Before you can select the right mortgage lender, it’s vital to familiarize yourself with the types of mortgage lenders that exist.
-Once you’ve done so, there are some factors to evaluate to make an informed decision.
+Once you’ve done so, there are some factors to evaluate to find the best choice.
 In the meantime, you should also be preparing your finances for homeownership if this is your first rodeo or to get approved for another home loan if you currently own or have owned before.

 What are the Types of Mortgage Lenders?